MiguelMJ/MiguelMJ.github.io/_projects/Answerable.md

 This approch has not given the best results yet, but surely something.
 To complete it, I will have to do some more research in NLP.
 I'm not sure if I will use Prolog, learn Pandas or the NLP python toolkit.
 Maybe an ensemble of all of them?
 We'll see.

+### Some Python auxiliar tools

+This is also the first project in which I use [Black](https://black.readthedocs.io/en/stable/) for style formatting and [Vulture](https://github.com/jendrikseipp/vulture) to clean unused code in Python.
+This way I get used to tools that optimize the process and produce faster results that improve the manual reviews.

 _The project is not finished yet, and it surely will have place for modifications for a long time after a functional version is released_.